Our goal

 Gillian Koehl

 Gillian, a bioengineer, is passionate about advancing health through neurotechnology.
 She brings expertise in neuromodulation product development and biomaterials from her time at Blackrock Neurotechnology and Imperial College London.
+Gillian is currently on maternity leave.

 Featured insights